6ABC's PIFA VIP Ticket Sweepstakes OFFICIAL RULES

 In the event of any dispute concerning the identity of any entrant, the entry will be deemed submitted by the natural person who is the authorized holder of the OneID e-mail account.
 "Authorized account holder" is defined as the natural person who is assigned to an e-mail address by an Internet access provider, online service provider, or other organization (e.g., business, educational institution, etc.) that is responsible for assigning e-mail addresses for the domain associated with the submitted e-mail address.

-Winners can choose any three (3) PIFA show's from June 1st - June 10th excluding Taylor Mac and Invented Mothers.
+Winners can choose any five (5) PIFA show's from June 1st - June 10th excluding Taylor Mac and Invented Mothers.

 E-tickets will be sent out to winners prior to the date of the event.